 - Not yielding to your right of way.

-- Flashing headlights to warn you “I’m coming and I’m not stopping or slowing down for you”.
+- Flashing headlights to warn you “I’m coming and I’m not stopping or slowing down for you.”

-- Parking in the middle of the road while they call in to 7-eleven.
+- Parking in the middle of the road while they call in to 7-Eleven.

-- Motorcycles driving and parking on footpaths.
+Driving at night without headlights turned on. - Motorcycles driving and parking on footpaths.

 - Motorcycle riders forgetting to turn their indicators off.